// blog/calculators/

 Budget planning for large purchases

-When planning a significant purchase — furniture, electronics, a vehicle — budget for the fully loaded cost, not the sticker price.
+When planning a significant purchase such as furniture, electronics, or a vehicle, budget for the fully loaded cost, not the sticker price.
 A $2,400 laptop in California costs $2,571 after the 7.25% state rate, and more in counties with additional local levies.
-Building the real total into your planning with the budget planner prevents the situation where you have the funds for the item but not for the complete transaction.
+Building the real total into your planning with the budget planner prevents the trap of having the funds for the item but not for the complete transaction.

 E-commerce sellers and economic nexus

 For growing e-commerce businesses, this means tax collection obligations in states where you have never operated a physical location.
-Getting the combined rate wrong — or not collecting at all — creates back-tax liability that compounds quickly.
-For lower-volume sellers, manual verification against state revenue department resources and periodic audits of your nexus status are a reasonable starting point before investing in automated tax software.
+Getting the combined rate wrong, or not collecting at all, creates back-tax liability that compounds quickly.
+For lower-volume sellers, manual verification against state revenue department resources plus periodic audits of your nexus status are a reasonable starting point before investing in automated tax software.

 Key takeaway